GIST-DSLab/Augmentation_with_GPT/README.md

 3. Code File(GPT_DATA) to augment Concept ARC

   i.
 Generate ARC File with Research_2024_Gen

     The file in Research_2024_GEN is for generating ARC.
 (2.(1) - (3))

      1) ARC_Reverse.py will make inverse ARC Problem which will be in Reverse_Concept_Data

      2) Generate_with_Prompt/Generate.py will make ARC Problem.

      3) Remove_Redundancy.py will get rid of overlapped data.

   ii.
 Filter the inadequate ARC File with Research_2024_FILTER

     The file in Research_2024_FILTER is for Filtering unsuitable ARC.
 (2.(4))

      1) Prompt.py will make prompt file to help filtering.

-     2) File in Decision Folder is for
+     2) File in Decision Folder is filtering code.

+       - n3 means generated with gpt 3.5 without prompt concretization

+       - s3 means generated with gpt 3.5 with prompt concretization

+       - n4 means generated with gpt 4.0 without prompt concretization

+       - s4 means generated with gpt 4.0 with prompt concretization

 ## Result Table
 |Problem Category|Total available|The number of generated data|The number of valid augmentated data|Ratio(valid/generated)|